Difference Between Biome and Ecosystem

 Biome is a naturally occurring, large geographical area with a distinct climate and plant and animal species adapted to the specific climate.
 It is the highest level of organization characterized by various abiotic ( climate, pH, light intensity etc.) and biotic factors (flora and fauna).

 An ecosystem is an interacting unit of living species with their environment.
-The various units of the ecosystem, namely the biological community and the abiotic community, interact with each other to form a bubble of life that is often self-regulatory.
+The various units of the ecosystem, namely the biological community and the abiotic community, interact with each other to form a bubble of life that is self-regulatory.

 Comparison Table